Assessing Expert System-Assisted Literature Reviews With a Case Study: Case Study: A Systematic Literature Review on Test Case Prioritization with

 Automated user interface (UI) testing leads to one special case of regression testing.
 Compared to unit tests, automated UI tests are more expensive to write and maintain.
 Worse still, since automated UI tests are expressed in terms of actions taken by a browser user agent, failures do not have a straightforward relationship to the underlying application code or architecture.
 Figure~\ref{fig:example} shows how one automated UI test case is designed to exercise a UI performing a simple search on the string ``1+1''.
 In this example, the test designer wishes to test the search function by (a) verifying that when a user inputs ``1+1'' and clicks the search button, a result of ``2'' will appear.
 To automate this UI test, the test designer would first (c) define the test code for a set of scenarios, then (b) write the automated UI test case with the pre-defined scenarios and expected input and output.
 In this way, the test designer does not need to know what code will be executed when an automated UI test is executed, and the pre-defined scenarios can be reused in designing other automated UI test cases.
 As a result, when prioritizing for these automated UI tests, source code information is not available as well as the mapping between a failure of the test case and a fault in the codebase.

 We conducted this SLR to identify research papers on TCP techniques that can be applied to automated UI testing.
-The requirement for such papers is that they can only utilize information available to the prioritization of automated UI tests, i.e. (1) description of test cases, (2) historical testing results, and (3) testing results of executed test cases in the current build.
+The requirement for such papers is that they can only utilize information available to the prioritization of automated UI tests, i.e.

+(1) description of test cases, (2) historical testing results, and (3) testing results of executed test cases in the current build.
 The SLR investigated papers from January 1, 1956 to January 1, 2019 and included the following phases, which we go on to describe in turn: \bi \item Planning, \item Execution, and \item Reporting. \ei An overview of the SLR process is shown in Figure~\ref{fig:SLR} where from 8,349 search results, {\IT} cumulatively selected 470 candidate papers for the human to screen.
 Out of that 470 papers, 242 were included as relevant TCP papers based on titles and abstracts.
 Then based on full-text screen, 3 were found to be not relevant TCP papers and only 15 were identified as TCP papers that can be applied to automated UI testing, among which 12 TCP techniques were summarized.

-\subsection{Phase 1---planning}
+\subsection{Phase 1--- planning}

 In this phase, we specified research questions, search strategy, inclusion and exclusion criteria, classification of papers, and threats to validity.